I decided to kick off the New Year with one of my favorite sections of this blog: the Local Tour Guides!

 Today it’s the turn of lovely Alicja from Modena, a nice little town in Emilia-Romagna, right in the heart of the Pianura Padana.
 As Alicja will tell you in detail, Modena is not that well known abroad but is totally worth visiting – for its monuments and history and for the amazing food as well.
 Osteria Francescana, recently voted the best restaurant in the world, is in Modena: this might mean something after all, don’t you think?

-Well, I’ll let Alicja describe us her hometown.
+Well, I’ll let Alicja describe her hometown.
 Let’s follow her around Modena!

 If you’re traveling to Italy from a foreign country, Modena might probably not be on your list of the must-go cities.

-And I’m here to prove you that you’re wrong!
-As for sure there is no such historical and architectural heritage as in the most famous Italian cities, you will find a charming city rich of tradition (and proud of it) but with a deep love for art, culture, technology and food.
+And I’m here to prove to you that you’re wrong!
+As for sure there is no such historical and architectural heritage as in the most famous Italian cities, you will find a charming city rich in tradition (and proud of it) but with a deep love for art, culture, technology, and food.

 MEF (photo taken from the Internet with commercial use rights)